 Introduction

 Teamwork stalls when tasks live in private notes.
-This guide shows how shared to‑do lists clarify ownership, cut duplication, and keep projects moving so your team spends less time asking “Who’s on this?” and more time doing the work that matters.
+This guide shows how shared to‑do lists clarify ownership, reduce duplication, and keep projects moving so your team spends less time asking “Who’s on this?” and more time doing the work that matters.

 Why Your Old To‑Do List Is Failing Your Team